New York City on a budget?!

 Sounds almost impossible when airfare and hotel prices today are through the roof.

-I’ve met some people that want to visit New York City, but never have because they think it’s too expensive.
-I think that’s a shame because New York City is one of the best cities in the world and can be affordable on even a student budget.
+I’ve met some people that want to visit New York City, but haven’t because they think it’s too expensive.
+That’s a shame because New York City is one of the best cities in the world and can be affordable on even a student budget.

 Yes, that’s right!

 As a student myself, I like to get the best value for my money and I never hesitate when an opportunity arises to visit Manhattan.
 Here are my favorite ways to stay on budget when traveling to NYC.

 1. Save money with the New York Pass

 Even though New York offers “pay-what-you-wish” to a couple of museums, it’ll cost you money to visit the city’s most popular attractions (Top of the Rock, Empire State Building, 9/11 Memorial Museum, and so on).

 Instead of paying for individual tickets at each attraction (which can get very expensive), I found the best way to save on New York’s paid attractions was to use the New York Pass.
 It’s super convenient and takes the stress out of sightseeing while maximizing your time in NYC.